mananpoddar/fossee5/README.md

 -About the application

-It's an application simulating an API for images, where user can use the image by Id.<br>
-And the Id will be returned by the API itself.
+It's an application for animating a json objects having attributes as name, id, category type etc.

 <b> Setting up the project:</b>